‘The War to End All Wars’: Kansas City’s National World War I Museum and Memorial

 IMG_4181

-As you enter the museum’s exhibit area, you cross a clear-floored bridge.
-Under the bridge sits a field of poppies.
-Nine thousand poppies are in the field, each representing 9,000 men and women who died in battle – for a total of 9 million military members.
+As you enter the museum’s exhibit area, you cross a glass-bottom bridge with 9,000 poppies in the field, each representing 1,000 men and women who died in battle – for a total of 9 million military members.
+Anyone who has gone to a grocery store over the years likely has seen veterans groups selling poppies for a small donation.
+This is how that tradition grew.

 IMG_4474

-Before checking out any displays, watch the short film in the theater.
+Before checking out the displays, watch a short film in the theater.
 It does a great job in explaining the social, cultural and economic conditions of the time and the acts that led to the start of the war.

 The museum’s layout is quite interesting.
 Cannons, bombs, howitzers and vehicles are displayed throughout the gallery.